Redirect Management Feature Webflow Supported Platform Limitation

 Error Type Cause Solution

-Redirect Chains A→B→C pattern detected Create direct redirects (A→C)
+Redirect Chains A to B to C pattern detected Create direct redirects (A to C)

 Invalid Paths Missing / or wrong format Fix path formatting